 - Watchers News – Earth and visible space events and changes

-I’m including these news digests and information sources for the same reason I continue to publish blog posts–merely to inform.
+I’m including these news digests and information sources for the same reason I continue to publish blog posts–merely to inform (the last group, merely to entertain).

 Comments and suggestions are welcome.